top of page

 Collecting United States coins by type allows you to assemble a beautiful and diversified collection of coins while remaining within your coin collecting and investing budget.

-Unlike collecting coins by date and mintmark, you only need one coin from each series.
-Therefore, you have the ability to pick coins in the highest available grade that you can afford.
+Unlike collecting coins by date and mintmark, you only need one coin from each design or denomination in any given series.
+Therefore, you have the ability to pick coins in the highest available grade that fits your budget.

 1882-Carson City $20 double eagle for sale